effxhq/effx-cli/README.md

   only:
   - master

-# create an event every time this repo is deployed
+# Create an event every time this repo is deployed
 effx-publish-deploy-event:
   image: docker:latest
   variables: